bluestillidie00/tcs5/README.md

    - On Windows, the default installation directory is usually `C:\Users\<yoursusername>\Documents\Sports Interactive\Football Manager 2024`.

-2. **Check if you have the skin folder:**
+2. **Check if you have the skins folder:**

    - On the previous located folder, check if you already have a skins folder
      - If you do not have it, make sure to create your **skins** folder.

 3. **Install the WTCS Gold Skin:**

-   - Open the skin file you downloaded.
+   - Go the place where your skin file is downloaded.
    - Extract it, and copy\cut the entire folder.
    - Paste it inside the skins folder `C:\Users\<yoursusername>\Documents\Sports Interactive\Football Manager 2024\skins`.